dkfans/keeperfx-website/README.md

 docker compose exec -it -u www-data php ./console website:cache-git-commits
 ```

 Visit the website at: http://127.0.0.1:5500

 > **NOTE:**
-> If you are using a lower-end machine you might want to disable the clamd container as it can eat up to 2GB of RAM.
+> If you are using a lower-end machine you might want to disable the `clamd` container as it can eat up to 2GB of RAM.
+> If you wish to not automatically start mirroring all of the game releases and other files you can disable the `cron` container.
+> You can do so by uncommenting the `donotstart` profiles in the docker compose file.

 ## Security Issues